 Curcumin is the potent compound that gives the curry spice its distinctive yellow color.
-There are more than 5,000 published studies on curcumin demonstrating or suggesting its broad and significant medical effects, including anti-inflammatory, anti-tumor, and anti-diabetic properties.
+There are more than 5,000 published studies on curcumin extract demonstrating or suggesting its broad and significant medical effects, including anti-inflammatory, anti-tumor and anti-diabetic properties.

-Human Study Cements Curcumin’s Ability to Prevent Diabetes
+Human Study Cements Curcumin Extract’s Ability to Prevent Diabetes

-Researchers in Thailand also have produced dramatic evidence supporting curcumin’s ability to prevent diabetes.
-In the study, more than 200 prediabetic patients were randomly assigned to receive either curcumin (750 mg twice a day) or placebo pills for a nine-month period.
+Researchers in Thailand also have produced dramatic evidence supporting curcumin extract’s ability to prevent diabetes.
+In the study, more than 200 prediabetic patients were randomly assigned to receive either curcumin extract (750 mg twice a day) or placebo pills for a nine-month period.

 To be sure, a longer study is needed.
 But the findings are very promising for a low-cost, simple intervention that may stave off or prevent the development of diabetes among the soaring prediabetic population.